 How do these two approaches jive, and how did God determine which elements of pagan cult the Torah mimics and which it utterly rejects?
 These questions cannot be answered without appealing to the existence of an unknowable Divine Wisdom from which the Torah draws.
 In other words, besides considerations related to countering the influence of idolatry, there are other reasons behind the commandments of sacrifices.
-Thus, Abarbanel's in view.
-Nachmanides' esoteric layer of understanding the idea of sacrifice complements Maimonides' exoteric meaning of sacrifices (that is, to wean the Jews from idolatry).
+Thus, in Abarbanel's view, Nachmanides' esoteric layer of understanding the idea of sacrifice complements Maimonides' exoteric meaning of sacrifices (that is, to wean the Jews from idolatry).

-R. Shnayor Z. Burton offers a slightly different take on this problem: Maimonides (Guide 2:18) argues that

-God's knowledge is inseparable from His unknowable Self: His wisdom is thus fundamentally different in kind human wisdom.
-Yet, elsewhere (Guide 3:26), from Maimonides explains that the Torah's commandment stem from God's knowledge.
-Putting these two sources together suggests that because humans comprehend the nature of His wisdom, they cannot truly understand behind the reasons the commandments.
-How then Maimonides can endeavor to give reasons for the commandments?
+R. Shnayor Z. Burton offers a slightly different take on this problem: Maimonides (Guide 2:18) argues that God's knowledge is inseparable from His unknowable Self; His wisdom is thus fundamentally different in kind from human wisdom.
+Yet, elsewhere (Guide 3:26), Maimonides explains that the Torah's commandment stem from God's knowledge.
+Putting these two sources together suggests that because humans cannot comprehend the nature of His wisdom, they cannot truly understand the reasons behind the commandments.
+How then can Maimonides endeavor to give reasons for the commandments?

-Burton argues that even Maimonides would admit that immutable while the Divine reasons behind the incomprehensible commandments are mere mortals, human beings can still partially understand their rationale/purpose using their limited ability to understand.
+Burton argues that even Maimonides would admit that while the immutable Divine reasons behind the commandments are incomprehensible to mere mortals, human beings can still partially understand their rationale/purpose using their limited ability to understand.
 Consequently, Maimonides can justifiably write that the discernable reason behind the sacrifices that humans can grasp is its usefulness in aiding with the rejection of idolatry.
-However, the rationales given cannot explain what motivated God to give these particular commandments, because His inscrutable wisdom is human understanding.
-Ergo, beyond the entire enterprise of seeking out the reasons for the commandments tries to find the meeting point between God's wisdom and human wisdom (see Guide 1:1) but dares not claim anything beyond that.
+However, the rationales given cannot explain what motivated God to give these particular commandments. because His inscrutable wisdom is beyond human understanding.
+Ergo, the entire enterprise of seeking out the reasons for the commandments tries to find the meeting point between God's wisdom and human wisdom (see Guide 1:1) but dares not claim anything beyond that.